raymondhfeng/raymondhfeng.github.io/about.md

 permalink: /about/
 published: true
 ---
-Senior at UC Berkeley studying computer science.
-Concentration in Machine Learning.
+Software Engineer.
 Dabbles in poker, sports betting, sports analytics, chess...

-[Quixotic though it may sound](https://web.stanford.edu/~lmackey/), I hope to use CS to make the world a better place.
+[Quixotic though it may sound](https://web.stanford.edu/~lmackey/), I hope to use technology to make the world a better place.

+## Education
+- BA in Computer Science, UC Berkeley (2016-2020)

 ### Contact me